For decks, I recommend avoiding paint and opaque stain. I don’t like them as an option.

 Spray that puppy?

 Spray painting a deck is many times faster than rolling or brushing, but you have to consider the damage overspray stain will do.
 You have to be very careful and move all the cars around.

-- The best non-commercial paint sprayer today is hands down the Graco Pro 210 ES.
-It’s pricey but will last a lifetime with proper care
+- The best homeowner paint sprayer today is hands down the Graco Magnum line you see here.
+It will last a lifetime with proper care.

 - The budget choice is the Wagner Flexio 590.
 It has a very reasonable price for what you get.

 Airless spray tips wear out after many hours of use, and if you buy a well-known brand, like Graco and Wagner, you can easily find tips easily.

 Some keys to spray painting a deck: